warrengb/BlazorTSInterop/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Test](./readme/tsinterop.png)

 &nbsp;&nbsp;&nbsp;&nbsp;This is an article on Blazor Typescript Interop.
-An elegant way to interface your Blazor C# with the browsers Javascript API.
+An elegant way to interface your Blazor C# with the browsers Javascript API and libraries.
 Discussion will contain a brief overview on the technologies and variations of how to interop Blazor with Typescript.
 An implementation walkthrough will further explain the concept by code example on GitHub.
-Walkthrough starts off with plain old Javascript, then progresses to Typescript and Typescript utilizing NPM.
+Walkthrough starts off with plain old Javascript, then progresses to Typescript and Typescript utilizing NPM library.
-NPM has a wealth of Javascript libraries Blazor can consume.

 ***